Mexico Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs; Mexico's rate continues at 10% under Section 122 (expires ~July 24, 2026).
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 USMCA automobile rules of origin require 75% North American content with labor value content provisions.
 The 2026 USMCA joint review is due July 1, and may revisit digital trade and energy provisions.

 Tips for Importers